psm8/automated-business-process-discovery/README.md

     Check with process list - done
     Check with result
     Consider adding unique to list
-    to_n_length is too slow - add exception when lop have too many children add stop when calc n+i if result better than -i
+    to_n_length is too slow - add exception when lop have too many children - done add stop when calc n+i if result better than -i don't unneceserly wrap single  events in groups consider hash recognize eventGroup inside eventGroup
+    also maybe checking in constructor if event group added to eventgroup caching shold be done class higher possibly
 ### Simplicity

 ### Replay fitness